luk43/AIS/README.md

 ## further notes
 * there is only one disk used (sda)
 * make sure you have network connection through ethernet
-* you will give the size of rootvol and swapvol. rest goes to homevol.
+* you will give the size of rootvol and swapvol and rest goes to homevol
 * have fun! :D